Tom Owen (American football)

-Willis Thomas Owen (born September 1, 1952) is an American former professional football player who was a quarterback in ten National Football League (NFL) seasons from 1974 to 1982 for the San Francisco 49ers, the New England Patriots, the Washington Redskins, and the New York Giants.
-He played college football at Wichita State University and was selected in the thirteenth round of the 1974 NFL draft.
+Willis Thomas Owen (born September 1, 1952) is an American former professional football player who was a quarterback in ten National Football League (NFL) seasons from 1974 to 1983 for the San Francisco 49ers, New England Patriots, Washington Redskins, and New York Giants.
+He played college football at Wichita State University and was selected 332nd overall in the thirteenth round of the 1974 NFL draft.